Dr Nathan Woodling

 Biography

-Nathan completed his PhD in 2013 at Stanford University, where he studied the way that inflammatory signalling pathways in microglia contributed to the types of neurotoxicity seen in Alzheimer’s disease.
+Nathan is a biogerontologist with a background in neuroscience and molecular genetics.
+He completed his PhD in 2013 at Stanford University, where he studied the way that inflammatory signalling pathways in microglia contribute to the types of neurotoxicity seen in Alzheimer’s disease.
 He then moved to the UCL Institute of Healthy Ageing for his postdoctoral work, which investigated how both glial and neuronal cells can modulate ageing of the nervous system through different signalling pathways.
-In 2019, he was awarded an Alzheimer’s Society Junior Fellowship, which allowed him to investigate how age-related changes in glia may predispose the nervous system to the types of damage that occur in Alzheimer’s disease.
-In 2022, Nathan moved to Glasgow to start his own research group where he continues to study the connections among ageing, neuron/glia interactions, and the age-related susceptibility to neurodegenerative diseases.
+In 2019, he was awarded an Alzheimer’s Society Junior Fellowship, which allowed him to investigate how age-related changes in glia may predispose the nervous system to the types of damage that occurs in Alzheimer’s disease.
+In 2022, Nathan moved to Glasgow to start his own research group investigating how specific cell signalling pathways modulate ageing and the age-related susceptibility to neurodegenerative diseases.

 Research interests